Nuitka/Nuitka/README.rst

 .. note::

-   It's left as an exercise to the reader, what happens if both are present.
+   It's left as an exercise to the reader, to find out what happens if both are present.

 .. note::